 For beginners, identifying a sewing machine needle is a common problem.

-There are different types of sewing machines available but they all differ in construction & usage.
+There are different types of sewing machines needles available but they all differ in construction & usage.

-This post is about types of sewing machine needles in detail.
+This post is about different types of sewing machine needles in detail.

 Well, many are familiar with the fact including you that different types of sewing thread depend on the project you are working on, but did you also know there are different sizes & types of needles?